PoeStack/poestack-sage/docs/development-getting-started.md

 - Next run `gradle npmBuild` NOTE: on some systems this command stalls the first time it is ran if it has been running a bit kill it and run it again
 - Next navigate to the `src/echo-app` directory `cd ./src/echo-app`
 - Execute the following command `npm run start`
 - A Electron window should open.
-Contratulations you have correctly installed Sage for local development
+Congratulations you have correctly installed Sage for local development

 ### Creating Your First Plugin